ASUCICREPO/mag-potluck/Docs/Deployment.md

         npm install -g n
         n 18.13.0
     ```
-2. Restart the terminal
+2. Restart the terminal.
-3. Configure AWS credentials in your system
+3. Configure AWS credentials in your system by using `aws configure` and entering your AWS Access Key ID and Secret Access Key.
 4. Clone or Download the Zip of this repository
-5. Run commands to install NPM dependencies once you are inside the directory
+5. Run following commands to install NPM dependencies once you are inside the directory of the repository through your Terminal
    ```shell
       npm install -g aws-cdk
       npm install ts-node typescript --save-dev --global